-Guest post written by Amy Brannan.
-The opinions reflected in this post are not those of Leesville Animal Hospital, nor do they reflect them in any way.
+This is a guest post written by a client of Leesville Animal Hospital, the opinions reflected in this post are not those of Leesville Animal Hospital, nor do they reflect them in any way.

 Since writing a guest article for Leesville Animal Hospital about my senior dog’s recovery from an extracapsular repair of his CCL tear, a few people have asked whether it is possible for their dog to resume normal life after CCL surgery.
 Today I wanted to address that question as best I can from my personal experience.

-I had watched my parent’s dog, a thirteen year old pitt bull mix, Millie, do without surgery to repair her CCL, and while she recovered quite well, she always had a “bum leg.”
-Millie was older than Jet when she tore her CCL and there was question as to whether she would survive the surgery.
-The general consensus was that she would not, and so she lived out her days with a hobble and a painful pant each night before bed as her days medication would begin to wear thin.
+I had watched my parent’s dog, a thirteen-year-old pitbull mix, Millie, do without surgery to repair her CCL, and while she recovered quite well, she always had a “bum leg.”
+Millie was older than Jet when she tore her CCL and there was a question as to whether she would survive the surgery.
+The general consensus was that she would not, and so she lived out her days with a hobble and a painful pant each night before bed as her day’s medication would begin to wear thin.

-Jet was ten when he tore his CCL and ever being the optimist I still imagined he has another good ten years left in him.
-For me, I couldn’t imagine ten years of hobbling around on a bum leg, ten years of constant pain management pills.
+Jet was ten when he tore his CCL and, ever being the optimist, I still imagined he had another good seven to eight years left in him.
+For me, I couldn’t imagine those years filled with hobbling around on a bum leg and taking pain management pills.
 No, for me, surgery was a necessity and Jet was healthy enough to endure it.